contigen/persist/README.md

 Exporting Contacts to NFC Tags using Web NFC API for quick and intuitive data transfer.

+## Usage

+If you use this project, please provide appropriate credit to acknowledge the original work.

+If this project inspires you to create something, I'd love to hear about it.
+Please reach out and share your work with me.

 ### Development dependencies

 - `Vite` as the dev server with HMR and some ESLint rules.